akshay-nm/Automated-Toll-Payments/README.md

 - Login using admin credentials
 - Create a booth configuration (Select camera)
 - Select a toll to add the configured booth to.

+### Pass cloud function

+- Args: `vehicleRc`, `checkpostId`, `timestamp`
+- if request authenticated and args valid
+  - create a pass event
+  - if the vehicle is normal or exempted
+    - create the transaction event
+  - else
+    - create the blacklisted vehicle event
+  - return
+- else
+  - if authorization error
+    - create unauthorized request event
+  - if validation error
+    - create bad request event
+  - if any other error
+    - create unknown error event

+- Send notifications to users on successful transacion creation

 ## The Process: